 - “Good evening, ladies and gentlemen…” (in a speech)

 In general, “good evening” is a little more formal.
-Friends don’t normally say “good evening” to each other – they would say “Hi” or “What’s up?” or another informal greeting.
+Friends don’t normally say “good evening” to each other – they would say “Hi” or “What’s up?” or another informal phrase for greeting people.

 Say “Good night” to say “goodbye” – when you are leaving to go home.
 Family members also say “good night” when they are going to bed.